Once-a-week diabetes meds are similar in safety and effectiveness

 The medications differed, however, when it came to reducing weight and HbA1c, which is a measure of average blood sugar levels over about three months.

-Dulaglutide 1.5 milligrams (mg), which is sold as Trulicity by Eli Lilly; once-weekly exenatide, which is sold as Byetta by AstraZeneca; and taspoglutide 20 mg, which is in development by Ipsen and Roche, all performed better on those two points than albiglutide, which is sold as Tanzeum by GlaxoSmithKline and semaglutide, in development by Novo Nordisk.
+Dulaglutide 1.5 milligrams (mg), which is sold as Trulicity by Eli Lilly; once-weekly exenatide, which is sold as Byetta by AstraZeneca; and taspoglutide 20 mg, which is in development by Ipsen and Roche, all performed better on those those two points than albiglutide, which is sold as Tanzeum by GlaxoSmithKline.
+Semaglutide, in development by Novo Nordisk, was not included in this analysis.

 Still, the differences were small.
 HbA1c is measured in percentages with normal being below 6 percent and 6.5 percent or above being considered diabetes.
 Zaccardi told Reuters Health in an email that the greatest differences between the drugs were around 0.4 percent for HbA1c and about three pounds of body weight.

-Note: (This version of the story has been refiled to clarify that semaglutide was not included in the analysis in paragraph 10)